osrf/gazebo_tutorials/aerodynamics/tutorial.md

 and drag coefficient.

 ## Input parameters

+The following parameters are used by the [LiftDragPlugin](http://gazebosim.org/api/code/dev/classgazebo_1_1LiftDragPlugin.html).

 * `link_name`: Name of the link affected by the group of lift/drag properties.
 * `air_density`: Density of the fluid this model is suspended in.